SNCF TGV Atlantique

-The TGV Atlantique (TGV-A) is a class of high-speed trains used in France by SNCF; they were built by Alstom between 1988 and 1992, and were the second generation of TGV trains, following on from the TGV Sud-Est.
+The TGV Atlantique (TGV-A) is a class of high-speed trains used in France by SNCF; they were built by Alstom between 1988 and 1992, and were the second generation of TGV trains, following on from the TGV Sud-Est trainsets.
+The trains were named after the Ligne à Grande Vitesse Atlantique (lit.
+'Atlantic high-speed line') that they were originally built for.

-105 bi-current sets, numbered 301-405, were built for the opening of the LGV Atlantique.
+105 bi-current sets, numbered 301-405 were built.
 Entry into service began in 1989.
 They are 237.5 m long and 2.904 m wide.
 They weigh 444 t, and are made up of two power cars and ten carriages with a total of 485 seats.
 They were built for a maximum speed of 300 km/h with 8,800 kW total power under 25 kV.

 From 2015 onwards, many of these units have been scrapped with only 28 still in service in 2022.
 Most of the remaining fleet have been refurbished and mainly see service on slower trains between Paris and Bordeaux that use only a portion of the LGV Atlantique and LGV Sud Europe Atlantique.
 Fast through services on the route are now operated by the higher capacity TGV "Océane".